webdevcody/collab-board-hathora/README.md

 4. The scheduler responds with the allocated `roomId`
 5. The backend server forwards the `roomId` to the client

-The client then proceeds with the Join Existing Room flow with the `roomId`
+The client then proceeds with the Join Existing Room flow using the `roomId`

 ### Join Existing Room